 Your best bet is to read the care label of the dry shampoo bottle because like most hair products, it will tell you the type of results you should see.

-2. Apply Dry Shampoo to Your Scalp
+Apply it Shampoo to Your Scalp

 When using dry shampoo in the morning on day-old (or few-day-old) hair, first shake up the aerosol can.
 This helps mix up the shampoo, preventing too much white residue and helping the shampoo work best.

 Then apply it all over your scalp.
-It’s best to separate your hair into different layers or sections.
+It’s best to separate your dry hair into different layers or sections.

 I typically pull all the hair from mid-ear up out of the way and spray my scalp.
 Then I go up a few inches, apply, and then finish with the top layer.